 Get your white Cowboy boots and hat ready!
 Beyoncé is taking Cowboy Carter on the road.

-Queen Bey announced the Cowboy Carter tour via video on her Instagram page Feb.
+The Grammy award winning artist announced the Cowboy Carter tour via video on her Instagram page Feb.
 2nd.
 The video didn’t mention any your dates but featured a large neon sign flickering on the words “Cowboy Carter Tour” in all-caps.

 The original announcement about the tour on Jan.
 14 was initially delayed due to the LA wildfires.
 In response the BeyGOOD LA Relief fund donated $2.5 million to support impacted families and organizations.